Housing for doctoral researchers

 Where can I apply for a flat?

 Doctoral researchers can apply for a rental flat from the city of Helsinki, companies and foundations offering rental flats, and from the private rental market.
-International researchers moving to Finland from abroad can apply for entry-housing for up to six months or a long-term rental flat via the Unihome-service for researchers in the University of Helsinki and Aalto University.
+International researchers moving to Finland from abroad can apply a long-term rental flat from Unihome.

 The Foundation for Student Housing in the Helsinki area (HOAS) always prioritizes undergraduate and graduate students in the housing queues, so doctoral researchers should primarily search for a flat elsewhere, especially at the start of each term when the housing queues are at their longest.